Celeste (singer): Public image

-Celeste's vocals and music are often compared to those of Amy Winehouse, Billie Holiday and Adele.
+Celeste's vocals and music are often compared to those of soul singers and Adele.
 Nick Reilly from NME described Celeste as a "once-in-a-generation talent" who is "the finest British soul singer to emerge in years."
 David Smyth from Evening Standard wrote, "it's obvious she has it in her to join the wall of fame very soon."
 Modestas Mankus from Our Culture Mag wrote: "Celeste has established herself as an artist who can mould and bring out authenticity and passion with fluency and maturity that not many artists can do so quickly in their careers [...], [her] consistency in putting out thoughtful and quality music puts her on a positive track to becoming a vastly influential figure in the world of music."
 BBC Radio 1 DJ Annie Mac said: "I have received countless emotional texts from listeners who have had to sit in their car and lose themselves to her song 'Strange' before carrying on with their evening.
 Her songwriting is personal and poignant but with universal appeal."